ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 [![](/ByteByteGoHq/system-design-101/raw/main/images/git-merge-git-rebase.jpeg)](https://github.com/ByteByteGoHq/system-design-101/blob/main/images/git-merge-git-rebase.jpeg)

-When we **merge changes** from one Git branch to another, we can use ‘git merge’ or ‘git rebase’.
+When we **merge changes** from one Git branch to another, we can use 'git merge' or 'git rebase'.
 The diagram below shows how the two commands work.

 **Git merge**

-This creates a new commit G’ in the main branch.
-G’ ties the histories of both main and feature branches.
+This creates a new commit G' in the main branch.
+G' ties the histories of both main and feature branches.

 Git merge is **non-destructive**.
 Neither the main nor the feature branch is changed.

 **Git rebase**

 Git rebase moves the feature branch histories to the head of the main branch.
-It creates new commits E’, F’, and G’ for each commit in the feature branch.
+It creates new commits E', F', and G' for each commit in the feature branch.

 The benefit of rebase is that it has a linear **commit history**.

-Rebase can be dangerous if “the golden rule of git rebase” is not followed.
+Rebase can be dangerous if "the golden rule of git rebase" is not followed.

 **The Golden Rule of Git Rebase**